dvillalobos/MSDS/README.md

 <br />

-- My number one choice for Data Science projects is R. In my particular case, I did perform an installation of R server; thus, allowing me to connect using any popular web browser (firefox or chrome).
+- My number one choice for Data Science projects is R. In my particular case, I did perform an installation of [RStudio Server](https://support.rstudio.com/hc/en-us/articles/234653607-Getting-Started-with-RStudio-Server); thus, allowing me to connect using any popular web browser (Firefox or Chrome).
 In my personal experience, I find R more suitable for Data Science projects due to the strong statistical capabilities and extensive set of libraries available, alongside the Open Source community which is great!

 <br />